Questions & Answers

 3. The Hermes Standard for equipment vendors

 The proposed solution allows combining both, The Hermes Standard and SMEMA, in the same line.
 Therefore every equipment which is ready for The Hermes Standard should continue support for SMEMA.
 This solution has been chosen in order to bridge the gap until every piece of equipment in the field is capable of communicating based on The Hermes Standard.
-In the long term, the Hermes Standard will fully replace the classical SMEMA and support for the latter can be removed.

 The Hermes Standard seeks to replace the electrical SMEMA cables via TCP/IP-based network connections, allowing to benefit from the advantages of a message-based protocol.
 For The Hermes Standard, neighboring machines need to be connected either directly via crossover cables or a network.
 The connection via a network is the preferred option.
 The network can be either dedicated to an SMT line or can be shop floor wide.
 All other kinds of network variants between the machines are possible as well.
 The amount of network traffic attributed to the exchange of messages for The Hermes Standard is negligible.
 No negative influences between the communications are to be expected from the additional traffic as long as the existing network is not already overloaded.
 It is possible to reuse an existing network card inside the machine.
 If required, the messages belonging to The Hermes Standard can be transferred via a separate network card connected to a dedicated network.
 The connections do not rely on network cables.
 Instead, Wi-Fi connections can be used, if supported by the communication partners respectively infrastructure.

 4. Active contribution to shape The Hermes Standard